Now playing: A very covid Christmas

-The release comes a week after CBS All Access premiered “The Stand,” a new star-studded limited series based on the Stephen King novel in which the world is seized by a covid-like virus, prompting death and bleakness.
+The release comes a week after CBS All Access premiered “The Stand,” a new star-studded limited series based on the Stephen King novel in which the world is seized by a virus, prompting death and bleakness.
 With a massive budget, the show is one of the big bets of the long-established streaming service.

-On network television, meanwhile, hospitals continue to be filled with covid patients and the doctors tending to them on hits like ABC’s “The Good Doctor” and NBC’s “Chicago Med," routinely some of the most highly rated shows on broadcast.
+On network television, meanwhile, hospitals continue to be filled with covid-19 patients and the doctors tending to them on hits such as ABC’s “The Good Doctor” and NBC’s “Chicago Med," routinely among the most highly rated broadcast shows.

 Yes, Hollywood is turning this season into a very covid Christmas.

-Entertainment-industry executives hope these pieces offer a more palatable alternative to the doomscrolling that has dominated 2020; if we're going to be gripped by virus anxieties, they say, at least let's do it with compelling stories and beloved characters.
+Entertainment-industry executives hope these pieces offer a more palatable alternative to the doomscrolling that has dominated 2020.
+If we’re going to be gripped by virus anxieties, they say, at least let’s do it with compelling stories and beloved characters.

-But the content’s radical timeliness also raises questions — whether Americans are ready to be entertained by a story that has taken the lives of more than 300,00 Americans, kept many of us at home for nine months and created economic havoc for millions.
+But the content’s radical timeliness also raises a question — whether Americans are ready to be entertained by a story that has taken the lives of more than 300,000 Americans, kept many of us at home for nine months and created economic havoc for millions.
 Should Hollywood be moving so quickly to capitalize on the tragedy in the first place?
 Even creators are struggling with the issues.

 “This is the problem,” said Michael Pressman, a director on “Chicago Med,” which has featured numerous pandemic plotlines at its fictional Gaffney Chicago Medical Center.
 “Good television these days is so much about the headlines, the here and now.
 But there’s also such a thing as escapist entertainment, and has there ever been a more important time to escape?”